Biochemistry Postdoctoral Research Fellow Positions

 Walter Chazin

 Postdoctoral positions in the Chazin laboratory (https://my.vanderbilt.edu/chazinlab/) are open for highly motivated biologists, biochemists, or structural biologists.
 The Chazin laboratory uses integrative structural biology (Cryo-EM, crystallography, NMR, SAXS, and modeling) combined with functional analysis with the goals of defining the mechanisms of action of cellular protein machinery, determining the relationship to disease, and evaluating their potential as targets for therapeutic intervention.
 These positions provide an excellent opportunity to become experienced in the integrated applications of advanced structural/dynamics and chemical biology methods at the cutting edge of genome maintenance or infectious disease medicine and biology.
 Projects in the area of genome maintenance and cancer include understanding the translational potential of inhibition of nucleotide excision repair and elucidating mechanisms for replication fork remodeling.
 Projects in the area of innate immune response and inflammation in infectious disease include investigating the roles of calprotectin in nutritional immunity and in inflammation signaling via cell surface receptors.
 Applicants will work in multi-disciplinary teams with an extensive network of collaborators focused on fundamental biology and clinical applications, and will be encouraged to develop their leadership potential.
-The Chazin laboratory excels at fostering the achievements so that each group member achieves their full potential and attains their career objectives.
+The Chazin laboratory excels at fostering the success of its group members so that each achieves their full potential and attains their career objectives.
 To apply, send a cover letter and a CV to walter.chazin@vanderbilt.edu

 David Cortez